sergiogomez100000/Giffin-Wordz/README.md

 <img src="./assets/sampleGiffinWerdz.png">

 # Project Description:
-A fun way to increase vocabulary and understand definitions with the help of gifs.
+For those who want a fun way to learn, or a better way to associate words with definitions, this app is a fun way to increase vocabulary and understand definitions with the help of gifs.

 # User story: